What is Growth Marketing?

 A clear brand message at the start of your business venture is important for all future marketing efforts.
 What then is a brand message?

 A brand message is a term that marketing experts coined to encompass all aspects of a brand.
-From “voice” to identity to color scheme, these elements work together to tell the story of your business.
+From “voice” to identity to the color scheme, these elements work together to tell the story of your business.

 A brand message gives meaning and purpose to your business and lays a foundation that your user base can relate to.
 It’s literally the why of your business.